ArduPilot/ardupilot_wiki/common/source/docs/common-optitrack.rst

 .. note::

-   The coordinate system of both Motive and Ardupilot are right-handed.
-While Z axis of Ardupilot is pointing down, Y axis of Motive is pointing up.
+   The coordinate system of both Motive and ArduPilot are right-handed.
+While Z axis of ArduPilot is pointing down, Y axis of Motive is pointing up.

 Save and build the project